StevenCountermancs/StevenCountermancs.github.io/index.md

 learning abstract systems concepts, such as control flow, memory, and execution, through interactive code and visual constructs.

+This project is being evaluated for inclusion as a micro-lab component in future coursework at DeSales University, supporting instruction in systems and programming related topics.

 *(Individual project / Independent study - Compiler Design and Pedagogical Toolchain)*

 - Paper: (link coming soon)